TrebledJ/trebledj.github.io/content/posts/programming/2023-06-dynamic-memory-embedded-bad/2023-06-24-dynamic-memory-embedded-bad.md

 <sup>Memory becomes fragmented after multiple allocs and deallocs, leading to wasted memory space. ([source](https://er.yuvayana.org/memory-fragmentation-in-operating-system/))</sup>
 {.caption}

-Since embedded systems tend to require sustained uptime (think 1 year), constantly using dynamic memory may lead to highly fragmented memory.
+Since embedded systems tend to require sustained uptime, constantly using dynamic memory may lead to highly fragmented memory.

 This is a serious issue.
 Persistence, backup, and resets should be considered when developing embedded applications, but buggy resets—say, due to {% abbr "OOM", "out-of-memory" %} crashes—should be avoided.
+Maybe not an issue if you're working with [missiles](https://devblogs.microsoft.com/oldnewthing/20180228-00/?p=98125) though.

 ### What alternatives are there?